endojs/endo/packages/env-options/README.md

-The `'@endo/env-options'` module also exports a lower-level `makeEnvironmentCaptor` that you can apply to whatever object you wish to treat as a global, such as the global of another compartment.
-It returns an entagled pair of a `getEnvironmentOption` function as above, and a `getCapturedEnvironmentOptionNames` function for that returns an array of the option names used by that `getEnvironmentOption` function.
+The `'@endo/env-options'` module also exports a lower-level `makeEnvironmentCaptor` that you can apply to whatever object you wish to treat as a global(having a "process" property with its own "env" record), such as the global of another compartment.
+It returns an entagled pair of a `getEnvironmentOption` function as above, and a `getCapturedEnvironmentOptionNames` function that returns an array of the option names used by that `getEnvironmentOption` function.
 This is useful to give feedback about which environment variables were actually read, for diagnostic purposes.